 Assault involves a crime of violence against another person.
 The crime is committed by a person who either:

-With intent to cause fear in another person of immediate bodily harm or death OR
+Intends to cause fear in another person of immediate bodily harm or death, or

-Intentionally inflects or attempts to inflict bodily harm upon another.
+Intentionally inflicts or attempts to inflict bodily harm upon another

-In Minnesota, assault charges vary according to the severity of the injury suffered and the relationship between the victim and the accused.
+Assault charges in our state vary according to the severity of the injury suffered and the relationship between the victim and the accused.
 Minnesota assault statutes define assault crimes ranging in degree from 5th degree, a misdemeanor, to 1st degree, a felony.
 With the increased severity of a charge comes the potential for more severe punishment if you are convicted.

-Certain circumstances which can enhance, or increase, the severity of an assault charge include causing substantial or great bodily harm, involvement of a weapon,
+Certain circumstances which can enhance, or increase, the severity of an assault charge include:

 A victim who was a law enforcement officer, and

-As you can see, an assault or domestic violence conviction can have a significant and permanent adverse affect on a person’s life.
+As you can see, an assault or domestic violence conviction can have a significant and permanent adverse effect on a person’s life.
 Some of these consequences can cause long-term issues for you if you are convicted.
-But with the right strategy and evidence gathered early you can have your charges dismissed or reduced.
+But with the right strategy and evidence gathered early, you can have your charges dismissed or reduced.
 Whatever the circumstances of your charges, don’t let an unfair assault or domestic violence conviction affect you for the rest of your life.